Local compilation

 The generated keyboard.toml should have some fields configured from rmkit init.
 But there are still some fields that you want to fill, such as the pin matrix, default keymap, led config, etc.

-The Keyboard Configuration section has full instructions of how to write your own keyboard.toml.
+The Keyboard Configuration section has full instructions on how to write your own keyboard.toml.
 Follow the doc and report any issues/questions at https://github.com/HaoboGu/rmk/issues.
 We appreciate your feedback!

 Update memory.x